Best VIC solar feed-in tariff rates 2026

 The image explains the three minimum tariff options available in Victoria: 1.
 Single rate offer, 2.
 Time varying rate option 1 which applies to the time of day and 3.
 Time varying rate option 2 which applies to peak, shoulder and off-peak times.

-The ESC cited an “increased number of households in Victoria with roof-top solar” exporting excess energy to the grid during daylight hours as a driving force behind the projected decline in electricity prices over the next 12-months.
+The ESC explained that the “increased number of households in Victoria with roof-top solar” exporting excess energy to the grid during daylight hours as a driving force behind the projected decline in export tariffs over the next 12-months.

 Timeline of solar feed-in tariffs in Victoria